-For the Liverpool fans travelling over to Spain for the match, our guide below has all the information you need to know about the Girona away section and the best places to visit before kick-off on matchday.
+For the Arsenal fans travelling to Spain for the match, our guide below has all the information you need to know about the Girona away section and the best places to visit before kick-off on matchday.

 Who are Girona?